-role in fatality management, based on jurisdictional risks, incident needs, and partner and stakeholder authorities.
-The public health agency role may include supporting: Recovery, preservation, and release of remains, Identification of the deceased, Determination of cause and manner of death, including whether disaster-related Provision of mental/behavioral health assistance, and Plans to include culturally appropriate messaging around handling of remains.
-Coordinate with community partners, including law enforcement, emergency management, and medical examiners or coroners to ensure proper tracking, transportation, handling, and storage of human remains and ensure access to mental and behavioral health services for responders and families impacted by an incident.
-Have procedures in place to share information with fatality management partners, including fusion centers or comparable centers and agencies, emergency operations centers, and epidemiologist(s), to provide and receive relevant surveillance information that may impact the response.
+The public health agency role may include supporting: o Recovery, preservation, and release of remains, Identification of the deceased.
+Determination of cause and manner of death, including whether disasterrelated o Provision of mental/behavioral health assistance, and o Plans to include culturally appropriate messaging around handling of remains. o The coordination with community partners, including law enforcement, emergency management, and medical examiners or coroners to ensure proper tracking, transportation, handling, and storage of human remains and ensure access to mental and behavioral health services for responders and families impacted by an incident. o Have procedures in place to share information with fatality management partners, including fusion centers or comparable centers and agencies, emergency operations centers, and epidemiologist(s), to provide and receive relevant surveillance information that may impact the response.